Draw-Memory/Draw-Memory/src/help.md

 Please replace table_name with the name of your table, and column1, column2, column3, ... with the names of the columns you want to insert data into.
 Similarly, replace value1, value2, value3, ... with the corresponding values you want to insert.

 The ? in the VALUES clause are placeholders for the values you want to insert, and they are replaced by the values in the array [value1, value2, value3, ...].
 This is done to avoid SQL injection attacks.

+# Fastify

+Fastify is a web framework for Node.js that is designed for building fast and low-overhead web applications.
+In Fastify, requests are handled in handler functions.
+A request object and a reply object are passed as arguments to these handler functions1.

+Here’s a brief explanation of the Fastify request object2:

+query: The parsed querystring.
+body: The request payload.
+params: The params matching the URL.
+headers: The headers of the incoming request.
+raw: The incoming HTTP request from Node core.
+id: The request ID.
+log: The logger instance of the incoming request.
+ip: The IP address of the incoming request.
+ips: An array of the IP addresses in the X-Forwarded-For header of the incoming request (only when the trustProxy option is enabled).
+hostname: The host of the incoming request (derived from X-Forwarded-Host header when the trustProxy option is enabled).
+protocol: The protocol of the incoming request (https or http).
+method: The method of the incoming request.
+url: The URL of the incoming request.
+originalUrl: Similar to url, this allows you to access the original url in case of internal re-routing.
+Fastify also provides a reply object, which you can use to generate responses.
+For example, you can use reply.send({ hello: 'world' }) to send a JSON response with { hello: 'world' }.

+Here’s a basic example of a Fastify server with a single route:

+JavaScript

+const fastify = require('fastify')({ logger: true })

+fastify.get('/', function (request, reply) {
+  reply.send({ hello: 'world' })
+})

+fastify.listen(3000, function (err, address) {
+  if (err) {
+    fastify.log.error(err)
+    process.exit(1)
+  }
+  fastify.log.info(`server listening on ${address}`) })
+AI-generated code.
+Review and use carefully.
+More info on FAQ.
+In this example, the server listens on port 3000 and responds with { hello: 'world' } to GET requests at the root URL (/)3.